 - Bracken/grass mosaic.
 Many of these moorlands steep valley sides contain swathes of bracken, accompanied by violets growing through.
 These warm, sheltered conditions are ideal for the High brown, Pearl-bordered and Small pearl-bordered fritillaries that require the heat to develop and survive.

-The project is supported by a major grant from the Heritage Lottery Fund, as well as many other partners, and will run over 3 years, finishing at the end of 2019.
+The project is supported by a major grant from the National Lottery Heritage Fund, as well as many other partners, and will run over 3 years, finishing at the end of 2019.
 The project has several aims:

 - To conserve existing populations of the target species, by working with landowners to help them manage their land for these species.